38% of Polled Readers Feel Pressured to Work When Sick

 Our poll findings are consistent with a study that found that high job demands, stress and job insecurity are among the main reasons for presenteeism.

 Why should safety professionals care about presenteeism?

 Because presenteeism has not only been linked to lower job performance, exacerbation of health problems and impacts on well-being, but also may impact workplace safety.
-For example, read about a tragic incident in which presenteeism appears to be a factor.

 To try to prevent presenteeism and its possible consequences, it’s in your best interests to help workers stay healthy.
 For example, hold flu shot clinics in the workplace to make it easy for workers to get vaccinated.